An Information-Theoretic Approach for Detecting Edits in AI-Generated Text: Method Description

-Given a set of P-values $p_1,\ldots,p_n$, we define their HC statistic as Here $p_{(1)} \leq \ldots \leq p_{(n)}$ are the order statistics of the P-values and $\gamma_0 \in (0,1)$ is a tunable parameter that limits the range of P-values involved that usually has no effect on the large sample behavior of $\HC$ (in this paper we use $\gamma_0 = 0.4$).
-HC is known to be sensitive to departures in a small and unknown set of P-values from their uniform distribution.
-Consequently, HC is useful as an index of discrepancy between the classes, indicating that the document was edited for large values of $\HC$.
+Here $p_{(1)} \leq \ldots \leq p_{(n)}$ are the order statistics of the P-values and $\gamma_0 \in (0,1)$ is a fixed parameter that limits the range of P-values involved.
+Typically, $\gamma_0$ does not affect the large sample behavior of $\HC$ and is taken to be in the range $(0.1,0.5)$ \citep{donoho2015special}; we use $\gamma_0 = 0.25$ in this paper as this choice appears to provide good results.
+HC is known to be sensitive to departures in a small and unknown set of individual tests, thus it is useful as an index of discrepancy between the two classes, indicating that the document was edited for large values of $\HC$.
 This property leads to a binary classifier whose threshold ($\mathsf{thr}$ in Figure~\ref{fig:process}) can be calibrated, e.g., by a held-out dataset.
+We can also use HC as level $\alpha$-test against the global null